Amendments and objections to land tax and vacant residential land tax assessments

 Your land tax assessment notice should list all the Victorian land you own, including your interest in any land you own jointly with others and any applicable exemptions.

 Your vacant residential land tax assessment notice should list all the vacant residential land you own within the 16 inner and middle Melbourne council areas where the tax applies.

 If you believe that your land tax assessment or your vacant residential land tax assessment is incorrect, you can:

-- Object to site valuations (land tax) or capital improved valuations (vacant residential land tax) on your assessment,
+- Object to site value (land tax) or capital improved value (vacant residential land tax) on your assessment,

 - Request an amendment to your assessment, or